Squaresweets/TileWorldGBA/README.md

   <img src="https://github.com/Squaresweets/TileWorldGBA/blob/main/Art/Box.gif" alt="gamebox"/>
 </p>

+# Tileworld has now been shutdown, so this whole project is sorta dead lol.
+I'm still very proud of it.

 # What and why
 Basically, I wanted to port something to the Gameboy Advance, and I thought it would be kinda funny to make a cross platform multiplayer game since it hadn't been done before.
 The perfect candidete for this was [TileWorld](https://tileworld.org) since I had worked on the mobile port and it is a pretty simple game.
 This whole thing has taken a long time, partially due to exams and partially due to lots of problem solving.